vmware/versatile-data-kit/comparison_blogpost.md

 # Summary

-Overall, Apache Airflow is the heavier, more feature-dense and battle-tested service of the two, while Versatile Data Kit is more minimal and lightweight in comparison without sacrificing any fundamental capability and while offering a higher level of extensibility.
+Overall, Apache Airflow is the heavier, more feature-dense and battle-tested service of the two, while Versatile Data Kit is more minimal and lightweight in comparison without sacrificing any fundamental capability and while offering a higher level of extensibility and positioning workloads on the datapath through its workload API.

-# Comparison points

-* Pricing
-* Scheduling
-* Simplicity/Ease of use
-* Workloads
-* Language

 # Pricing